pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the example below, the ``system`` object is used directly as a context manager.
 Using the ``system`` object in this manner implicitly constructs a :class:`~eventsourcing.application.system.SingleThreadedRunner`.
-By default, this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the by far the fastest concrete application infrastructure class in the library.
+As a special case, by default this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the the fastest concrete application infrastructure class in the library (much faster than in-memory SQLite).
 It can be used when proper disk-based durability is not required, for example during system development.

 .. code:: python